 Cash flow problems can be signaled early by this indicator.
 In addition to paying its bills, your business is likely to do so regularly.
 You may not be able to pay regular expenses or make capital improvements if your DSO keeps increasing.
 Increasing headcount can be difficult if you don't have the funds on hand to cover the additional expenses.

 DSO increases can lead to a decrease in customer satisfaction.
 If your product isn't providing a meaningful impact, customers are less likely to pay on time to avoid suspension of service.

 A company may choose to offer larger customers more favorable terms.
-It is possible, for example, to request payment from a large account within 60 or 90 days, while requesting payment from a smaller account within 30 days.
+It is possible, for example, to request payment from a large account within 60 or 90 days (about 3 months), while requesting payment from a smaller account within 30 days (about 4 and a half weeks).
 One or two such accounts can increase the amount of time that your sales go uncollected on average.

 In general, you'll want your DSO to fall within 20 percent of your standard policy.
-For example, if you request payment from a typical customer within 30 days, 36 days should be your maximum target.
+For example, if you request payment from a typical customer within 30 days (about 4 and a half weeks), 36 days (about 1 month 5 and a half days) should be your maximum target.

 You can also consider providing incentives, improving your dunning and chasing, or making some simple changes to your invoice templates.
 The most important thing is to make your A/R operation efficient so that customers will be able to pay.